 CPG by the numbers: 750,000 acres of skiable terrain in one of the most pristine heli-skiing destinations in the world, 700 average inches of powder snowfall each year, 4 helicopters, 2 snowcats, and one outstanding Alyeska Resort equals an unforgettable heli-skiing trip in Alaska’s Chugach Mountains.
 CPG's unique mix of ski terrain, guiding, accommodation, and accessibility cannot be beat.

 Our vast heli-skiing zones offer our guests more terrain options than any other heli-skiing operation in the world.
-Within minutes of arriving at Alyeska in our Girdwood, Alaska location, you can scope out the perfect line on the North Face; soak the flight away at the hotel's spa, or dine at a number of fine restaurants; but be sure to prepare to drop in on ramps, couloirs, steep spines, and moderate powder fields and every kind of terrain in between.
+Within minutes of arriving at Alyeska in our Girdwood, Alaska location, you can scope out the perfect line on the North Face; soak the flight away at the hotel's spa, or dine at a number of fine restaurants; but be sure to prepare to drop in on ramps, couloirs, steep spines, moderate powder fields, and every kind of terrain in between.

 Ideal Conditions Bring Memorable Ski Days with Chugach Powder Guides

 The Chugach Mountains enjoy a range of weather patterns that create ideal conditions for helicopter skiing.
 The Western Range of the Chugach Mountains is uniquely situated between the warm, moist air currents of the Pacific Ocean and the arctic winds that blow in from Alaska’s vast interior, resulting in high quality powder snow that adheres well to steep terrain.
 The Chugach is famous for steep powder skiing.

 From February to mid-March, the average daytime temperature hovers around 20°F, or -7°C, and by the time March rolls around, added minutes of daylight mean temperatures can warm up to 30°F. Even as the mercury climbs, you’ll still find plenty of dry powder on all but southern-facing slopes.
 Late in the season, spring conditions offer fun corn snow and warm blue bird days.